 Another element of EA Exam Part 1 that you must understand to pass is its structure.

-As the syllabus shows, Part 1 of the EA exam has 5 content areas and 12 topic lists.
+As the syllabus shows, Part 1 of the EA exam has six content areas.
 The coverage percentage and number of questions in each content area are as follows:

 Multiple-choice questions(MCQs) are the only type of question that appears on the EA exam.
-And, Enrolled Agent exam Part 1 has 100 MCQs.
-Of these 100 questions on the first part of the EA exam, 85 are scored questions.
-The other 15 are experimental questions.
-The IRS weighs the 85 scored questions equally.
-Furthermore, the IRS does not score the 15 experimental questions.
-So, your EA exam score for Part 1 comes primarily from those 85 questions.
+And, the Enrolled Agent exam Part 1 has 100 MCQs.
+Of these 100 questions on the first part of the EA exam, 86 are scored questions.
+The others are experimental questions.
+The IRS weighs the 86 scored questions equally.
+Furthermore, the IRS does not score the 14 experimental questions.
+So, your EA exam score for Part 1 comes primarily from those 86 questions.

 Furthermore, though all the EA exam questions are multiple-choice, they don’t all follow the same format.
-Instead, you’ll see 3 different types of MCQs on EA exam Part 1:
+Instead, you’ll see three different types of MCQs on the EA exam Part 1:

 You can see the kinds of questions the EA exam will ask you using the sample test questions for EA Part 1 the IRS provides.
 Here is one of the sample questions from the IRS’s list:

 1. Two taxpayers married on November 30.
-That same year, the husband enrolled in an accredited college to further his career and subsequently received a Form 1098-T, Tuition Statement.
+That same year, the husband enrolled in an accredited college to further his career and received a Form 1098-T, Tuition Statement.
 The wife was employed with an income of $45,000 and paid for the husband’s education expenses.
-Based on their circumstances, what is the correct method to report the education credit?
+What is the correct method to report the education credit based on their circumstances?

 (A) Taxpayers must file a joint return to claim an education credit